School German Trip to Köln and Phantasialand

 Seminar rooms, games rooms, table tennis and a disco make this youth centre a favourite among school groups.
 The building is non-smoking throughout.
 View on map

 This accommodation has 116 rooms with a total of 369 beds.
 Students will be accommodated in multi-bedded rooms and staff in twins.
 If single rooms are required please let us know as soon as possible as a single room supplement will apply.

 All rooms have a shower, WC and individual lockers.
 There are conference and seminar rooms, a bistro with television and a disco/party room.
 View on map

 AO Hostel Cologne

 The hostel offers modern, comfortable rooms; students will be accommodated in multi-bedded rooms and staff in twins.
-There is an internet corner, souvenir shop, bar, tv area, games, table football etc. View on map
+There is an internet corner, souvenir shop, bar, tv area, games, table football etc. This hostel also offers access to a teachers' lounge.
+View on map

 What our teachers had to say about this destination